Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Related Work

 \section{Related Work}

-\paragraph{ICL theory.} The understanding of ICL has shifted from a traditional task-learning framework to one focused on task identification. \citet{wies-etal-2023-the} argue that ICL operates by recognizing latent tasks embedded within a model’s pre-training, allowing for efficient performance on new tasks.
-Building on this, \citet{hoogland-etal-2024-developmental} suggest that ICL in transformers progresses through distinct developmental stages, offering deeper insights into how models adapt to unfamiliar contexts. \citet{li-etal-2023-transformers} further empirically show that ICL predictions become more resilient to input perturbations with longer prompts and that training on noisy data enhances stability.
+Recent perspectives on ICL have shifted from task learning to task identification. \citet{wies-etal-2023-the} argue that ICL works by recognizing latent tasks embedded during pre-training. \citet{hoogland-etal-2024-developmental} build on this, suggesting that ICL unfolds in developmental stages, shedding light on how models adapt to novel contexts. \citet{li-etal-2023-transformers} further empirically show that ICL predictions become more resilient to input perturbations with longer prompts and that training on noisy data enhances stability.
 Despite these theoretical breakthroughs, ICL remains vulnerable to the selection and ordering of demonstrations \citep{li-etal-2024-debiasing, lu-etal-2021-fantastically}.
 Moreover, \citet{kossen-etal-2024-incontext} highlight ICL’s biases rooted in pre-training data, revealing that models do not always uniformly leverage in-context information.